 Medora is a tiny town located in the state of Indiana.
-With a population of 629 people and just one neighborhood, Medora is the 377th largest community in Indiana.
-Medora has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 647 people and just one neighborhood, Medora is the 377th largest community in Indiana.
+Medora has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Medora, you'll notice that it is more blue-collar than most other communities in America.
-40.82% of Medora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Medora is generally considered to be a blue-collar town.
+46.01% of the Medora workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Medora is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Medora who work in sales jobs (21.57%), personal care services (11.66%), and healthcare suport services (7.00%).
+There are especially a lot of people living in Medora who work in sales jobs (19.33%), personal care services (12.27%), and office and administrative support (6.14%).

 The people who call Medora home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Medora residents report their race to be White, followed by Native American.
-Important ancestries of people in Medora include German, Irish, English, Italian, and Lithuanian.
+The greatest number of Medora residents report their race to be White.
+Important ancestries of people in Medora include German, Irish, English, Italian, and Swiss.

 The most common language spoken in Medora is English.
 Other important languages spoken here include Polish and Italian.